 Losing someone is one of life's most painful experiences.
 When that loss is compounded by financial hardship — or when someone dies without any family to arrange their send-off — the burden can feel overwhelming.
 A public health funeral, sometimes called a council funeral or, in older terminology, a pauper's funeral, exists precisely for these situations.

 This guide explains clearly and honestly what a public health funeral is, how the process works, whether loved ones can attend, and — crucially — what alternatives and financial help are available so families have every possible option in front of them.
+If you are looking for a trusted local funeral director right now, our /find-a-funeral-director/ tool can help you find an NAFD-accredited member in your area who will provide transparent pricing and compassionate guidance.

 There is no shame in any of this.
 The system exists to ensure that every person, regardless of their financial circumstances, receives a dignified farewell.